jvs/sourcer/README.rst

     class InlineStatement(Struct):
         def parse(self):
             # Let's say an inline-statement is just some word tokens.
-And let's
+We'll use
-            # use ``Content`` to just get the string content of each token.
+            # ``Content`` to get the string content of each token (since in this
+            # case, we don't care about the tokens themselves).
             self.words = Some(Content(Tokens.Word))

         def __repr__(self):
-            # We'll define a ``repr`` method so that we can easily see if the
+            # We'll define a ``repr`` method so that we can easily check the
-            # parse results looks right.
-We'll just put a semicolon after each
+            # parse results.
+We'll just put a semicolon after each statement.
-            # inline statement.
             return '%s;' % ' '.join(self.words)

     class Block(Struct):